Lanthanide: Lanthanide oxidation states

 The ionization energies for the lanthanides can be compared with aluminium.
 In aluminium the sum of the first three ionization energies is 5139 kJ·mol^{−1}, whereas the lanthanides fall in the range 3455 – 4186 kJ·mol^{−1}.
 This correlates with the highly reactive nature of the lanthanides.

 The sum of the first two ionization energies for europium, 1632 kJ·mol^{−1} can be compared with that of barium 1468.1 kJ·mol^{−1} and europium's third ionization energy is the highest of the lanthanides.
 The sum of the first two ionization energies for ytterbium are the second lowest in the series and its third ionization energy is the second highest.
 The high third ionization energy for Eu and Yb correlate with the half filling 4f^{7} and complete filling 4f^{14} of the 4f subshell, and the stability afforded by such configurations due to exchange energy.
 Europium and ytterbium form salt like compounds with Eu^{2+} and Yb^{2+}, for example the salt like dihydrides.
 Both europium and ytterbium dissolve in liquid ammonia forming solutions of Ln^{2+}(NH_{3})_{x} again demonstrating their similarities to the alkaline earth metals.

 The relative ease with which the 4th electron can be removed in cerium and (to a lesser extent praseodymium) indicates why Ce(IV) and Pr(IV) compounds can be formed, for example CeO_{2} is formed rather than Ce_{2}O_{3} when cerium reacts with oxygen.
 Also Tb has a well-known IV state, as removing the 4th electron in this case produces a half-full 4f^{7} configuration.

 The additional stable valences for Ce and Eu mean that their abundances in rocks sometimes varies significantly relative to the other rare earth elements: see cerium anomaly and europium anomaly.

 Separation of lanthanides

-The similarity in ionic radius between adjacent lanthanide elements makes it difficult to separate them from each other in naturally occurring ores and other mixtures.
-Historically, the very laborious processes of cascading and fractional crystallization were used.
-Because the lanthanide ions have slightly different radii, the lattice energy of their salts and hydration energies of the ions will be slightly different, leading to a small difference in solubility.
-Salts of the formula Ln(NO_{3})_{3}·2NH_{4}NO_{3}·4H_{2}O can be used.
-Industrially, the elements are separated from each other by solvent extraction.
+The separation of lanthanide elements is one of very laborious processes in inorganic chemistry.
+The dominant technology involves solvent extraction.
 Typically an aqueous solution of nitrates is extracted into kerosene containing tri-n-butylphosphate.
+Complete separation is achieved continuously by countercurrent exchange methods.

+Older methods

+At one time, fractional crystallization was used.
+This approach was applied to the separation of the lanthanides (and related elements) into three groups: yttrium, praseodymium-neodymium-samarium, cerium, and the others.

-The strength of the complexes formed increases as the ionic radius decreases, so solubility in the organic phase increases.
-Complete separation can be achieved continuously by use of countercurrent exchange methods.
-The elements can also be separated by ion-exchange chromatography, making use of the fact that the stability constant for formation of EDTA complexes increases for log K ≈ 15.5 for [La(EDTA)]^{−} to log K ≈ 19.8 for [Lu(EDTA)]^{−}.
+The elements were also once separated by ion-exchange chromatography, often in combination with the use of aminocarboxylate ligands.
+Relevant is the stability constant for formation of EDTA complexes increases for log K ≈ 15.5 for [La(EDTA)]^{−} to log K ≈ 19.8 for [Lu(EDTA)]^{−}.